 Teach kids about healthy snack options and help them categorize snacks into Eat More/Green Light, Eat Some/Yellow Light, Eat Less/Red Light choices.

 Introduce students to the idea that food is fuel for their bodies.
 “Food” refers to both what you eat and what you drink.
-This week’s topic uses a stoplight as a tool to help students think their food and make healthy food choices.
-There are no “good” foods or “bad” foods; green-light foods are to be eaten more often than yellow-light or red-light foods:
+The lessons in this unit use a stoplight as a tool to help students think about their food choices.
+Geen-light foods are to be eaten more often than yellow-light or red-light foods:

 Have kids turn and talk about their most recent snack or favorite snack.
 Discuss things that influence snack choices such as mood, energy, place, time, family traditions, etc.